Pin It!

 What Are Drop Cookies?

-There are two main kinds of sugar cookies – cut-out cookies and drop cookies.
+There are two main kinds of sugar cookies – cut-out sugar cookies and drop sugar cookies.
 Cut-out cookies require the rolling of the dough, whereas drop cookies are made by simply dropping balls of dough onto the baking sheet.
 Cut-out cookies tend to be harder and crunchier, so if you’re more of a soft cookie person, drop cookies like these ones are the way to go.

 Homemade sugar cookies arranged on a dessert plate on top of a white piece of cloth

-• Unsalted Butter: Be sure to soften your butter before making the batter.
+• Unsalted Butter – Be sure to soften your butter before making the batter.

-• Granulated Sugar: You can use additional sugar to roll the dough balls in, if desired.
+• Granulated Sugar – You can use additional sugar to roll the dough balls in if desired.

-• Cocoa Powder: Dutch processed cocoa powder will give you the richest chocolate flavor.
+• Cocoa Powder – Dutch-processed cocoa powder will give you the richest chocolate flavor.

 A close-up shot of a chocolate sugar cookie coated in granulated sugar